 The name Campanula persicifolia originates from Latin where campanulata means ‘bell shaped’ and persicifolia ‘leaves like the peach’.
 Alba means white.

 After bloom the seeds will develop.
-It spreads through the seeds but is not invasive.
+The peach-leaved bellflower spreads through the seeds.
+The seedlings are easily removed from unwanted places.
 I always cut the stems with the ripened seeds and throw them where I want the Campanula persicifolia ‘Alba’ to grow.
 They never let me down.

 The flowers of the Campanula persicifolia ‘Alba’ often appear at the end of May in my garden and are perfect cut flowers.